 Vegetarian Nutrition

-Welcome to the Vegetarian Nutrition Disease Prevention Project
+Welcome to the Vegetarian Nutrition Projects

-Lifestyle behaviors, including dietary patterns, play an important role in the prevention of cardiovascular and other diseases.
 Several observational studies have suggested that those following vegetarian, including vegan, dietary patterns may have a lower risk of certain diseases.
 A vegetarian dietary pattern is one that does not include intake of flesh products such as meat, poultry or fish, and a vegan diet additionally does not include other animal products such as dairy products or eggs.
 Understanding the benefits and harms of vegetarian and vegan diets for presumably healthy adults in the general population can help inform nutrition practitioners working with adult clients who follow or are interested in following vegetarian or vegan diets.

 Key findings: